Get Help Today. (800) 516-4357

 Morphine is a non-synthetic narcotic pain reliever derived from opium.
 It reduces physical pain, inhibits appetite, and can be used to treat severe cough.

-Morphine is consumed via intravenous injection, oral solution, and immediate and extended-release tablets and capsules.
+Morphine is prescribed as an intravenous injection, oral solution, and immediate-release and extended-release tablets and capsules.
 Like oxycodone, morphine produces a pleasurable high that people can quickly become addicted to.[2]

 How Do Morphine & Oxycodone Work?